-Under current law, Social Security outlays are limited to amounts payable from annual revenues.
-After a trust fund's exhaustion, the Social Security Administration would no longer be able to pay full benefits when they are due.
-After the OASI trust fund's exhaustion in 2032, payable benefits would be 25 percent smaller than scheduled benefits for that component of Social Security, CBO projects.
-Although it is unclear how much payments to specific beneficiaries would be reduced if total benefits were limited to the amounts payable from dedicated funding, CBO estimated the amount of the total annual reduction in benefits that would be necessary for the OASI trust fund's outlays to match revenues after the fund was exhausted.4
+Under current law, Social Security outlays are limited to amounts payable from annual revenues after a trust fund's exhaustion.
+Therefore, the Social Security Administration would no longer be able to pay full benefits after the combined Old-Age, Survivors, and Disability Insurance (OASDI) trust funds were exhausted in 2033.
+It is unclear how much payments to specific beneficiaries would be reduced if total benefits were limited to the amounts payable from dedicated funding.5 CBO estimated the amount of the total annual reduction in benefits that would be necessary for the program's outlays to match its revenues after the combined funds were exhausted.
+In 2034, Social Security revenues are projected to equal 75 percent of the program's scheduled outlays, resulting in a 25 percent shortfall.
+Thus, CBO estimates that Social Security benefits would be reduced by 25 percent in 2034 under the payable-benefits scenario.
+For this analysis, CBO assumed that benefits paid to all existing and new beneficiaries would be reduced by the same percentage.
+In CBO's projections, about 79 million people (roughly one-fifth of the population) receive OASDI benefits in 2033.